 Here’s how you can make it part of your investing future… Read More...

 Is Japan About to Fire the First Shots in a 1930s Style Currency War?

-Forget about it...the real risk right now is an all-out 1930s-style currency war.
-I know it's not front-page news yet, but I have a sneaking suspicion it will be shortly.
+This is not front-page news yet, but I have a sneaking suspicion it will be shortly...